← Back to .knowledge

 Short answer

-Audit the agent context by checking the routing bundle, trust report, freshness state, evidence records, relevant source files, tests, and repair queue.
-If any target module is stale, suspect, low-confidence, or security-sensitive, the agent must re-read current code and tests before planning.
+Check the agent’s context by reviewing the Routing Bundle, confidence report, freshness state, evidence, relevant source files, tests, and unresolved follow-up work.
+If a target area is outdated, unverified, or security-sensitive, the agent must re-read current code and tests before planning.

 Give a coding agent a concrete pre-change audit before it edits behavior-sensitive files.